djndl1/CSNotes/os/concepts/processes_threads.md

 ### IPC that blocks

+- /The Producer-Consumer Problem/: Two processes share a common, fixed-size buffer.
+One of them, the producer, puts information into the buffer, and the other one, the consumer, takes it out.
+The Producer process must not produce an item if the shared buffer is full.
+The Producer process must not produce an item if the shared buffer is full.
+At any given instance, only one process should be able to access the shared buffer and make changes to it.

+#### Semaphore

 - **semaphore**: using an integer variable to count the number of wakeups saved for future use.
-Two atomic actions that check the value, change it and possibly go to sleep/wake up are P (down) and V (up).
-This atomicity is essential to solving synchronization problems and avoiding race conditions. e.g. semaphore used on I/O devices and interrupt.
+Two atomic actions that check the value, change it and possibly go to sleep/wake up are P (down, wait) and V (up, signal).
+This atomicity is essential to solving synchronization problems and avoiding race conditions.

+- /P/, /down/, /wait/: Decrements the value of semaphore variable by 1.
+  If the new value of the semaphore variable is negative, the process executing wait is blocked.
+Otherwise, the process continues execution, having used a unit of the resource.

+- /V/, /up/, /signal/: Increments the value of semaphore variable by 1.
+After the increment, if the pre-increment value was negative (meaning there are processes waiting for  a resource), it transfers a blocked process from the semaphore's waiting queue to the ready queue.

 ```c
 #include <stdbool.h>